jenniredfield/nc_blog/README.md

 Your task is to implement a simple React blog application with client side routing using React Router and with the dummy data exposed by the provided API.

-## Setup

-The starter code provided is a fresh project created witht the package `create-react-app`.
-If you'd rather have a custom webpack configuration, feel free to delete the provided boilerplate code and create your own.
-The setup from the previous sprint should be good enough to start.
-Note: you might need to enable the `historyApiFallback` option on the devServer configuration object ([see docs](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback))

 ## Requirements

 - It must have a Latest Posts view that shows a list of posts with their titles, author and date.
 Each post must link to its own Post view.